simon-staal/security_2022_labs/tutorial_3/notes.md

 In contrast, if we look at `tcp.port == 23`, which `nmap` has identified as a closed port, we can see the following exchange:
 1. SYN - from `kali_vm` to `listener`, same as in the previous exchange trying to initiate a connection.
 2. RST, ACK - sent from `listener` to `kali_vm` to indicate that this port is not open for TCP connections.

+We now want to run a **UDP scan**.
+Since we are on the same subnet as `listener`, we don't care about packet loss or stealthiness, so we can make this scan more aggressive.
+Looking at the `nmap` manual, we can identify the following relevant options:
+- `-sU` performs a UDP scan
+- `-F` enables "fast mode", scanning rewer ports than the default scanned
+- `-r` scans ports consecutively, without randomizing
+- `--top-ports <n>` scans the n most common ports
+- `-sV` proves open ports to determine service / version info
+- `--version-intensity <level>` sets the probe intensity between 0 (light) and 9 (all probes)
+- `--max-retries <tries>` caps the number of port scan probe retransmissions (since we don't care about packet loss this can be set to 0)?

+Initial run was done using `nmap -sU -r -sV --version-all --max-retries 0`, took wayy too long.